the-byte-bender/nvda2speechd-python-server/readme.md

 ## Usage Instructions

-Once you have completed the setup, simply run `pipenv run server.py` to start the server.
+Once you have completed the setup, simply run `pipenv run python server.py` to start the server.

 # Contributions, Issues, and Collaboration